So you’ve booked your flight.

 And we have both.
 (Plus Uber of course.)

-Enterprise Car rental is perhaps the best option if you are staying for a week or more, but for a weekend trip, public transportation will more than suffice,getting you where you want to go.
+Enterprise Car rental or a rental company similar is perhaps the best option if you are staying for a week or more and you’ll be able to book some cheap car insurance quite easily too.
+It’s important to get insured on any car just in case any accidents happen or you need roadside recovery.
+If you’re planning a weekend trip, public transportation will more than suffice, getting you where you want to go.

 This year the addition of the “Night Rider” Friday and Saturday evening shuttle service for those skiers wanting to spend a little more time in town or for town visitors who want to enjoy an evening on the mountain, makes our public transportation an even better option!